 Next, we’re going to install the llama-vscode plugin into the WSL-connected Visual Studio instance.

 Out of the box the local usage of a environment is very easy.
 You simply click on the llama.vscode in the bottom right of the Visual Studio window and hit “Select/start env”.
-However, since we’re not using a “local” instance on the WSL VM, we need to instead add a new Completion Model as shown below.
+However, since we’re not using a “local” instance inside of the WSL VM, we need to instead add a new Completion Model as shown below.

 The process is simple: